barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 Power channels measure the current flow through a circuit and combine that with the reference voltage to measure power, expressed in watts, and to accumulate energy used, expressed in watt-hours.
 Current through a circuit is measured indirectly by installing a passive sensor, called a _current transformer_ (CT), around one of the conductors in the circuit.
 CTs come in a various capacities, physical connection type, and electrical output.
 To learn more about CTs, visit this excellent reference at [OpenEnergyMonitor.org](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/introduction).

-The good news is that IoTaWatt supports a wide variety of available CTs, and many can be configured simply by clicking on the model.
-Most IoTaWatt devices will have burden resistors installed on the input channels, and the value of those resistors will have been pre-configured or you will have specified them in the Configure Device section.
+The good news is that IoTaWatt supports a wide variety of readily available CTs, and many can be configured simply by clicking on the model.
+Standard IoTaWatt devices have burden resistors installed on the input channels, and the value of those resistors will have been pre-configured or you will have specified them in the Configure Device section.
 For purposes of this tutorial, we will assume that your device has 24ohm burden resistors.

-IotaWatt is designed to use 3.5mm stereo jacks for CT input.
-There are a few standard CTs available with that connector, and [OpenEnergyMonitor](https://openenergymonitor.org/) has a selection in different current ranges available in their online store.
+IotaWatt is designed to use 3.5mm stereo jacks (headphone jacks) to connect the CTs.
+There are a few standard CTs available with that connector, and [OpenEnergyMonitor](https://openenergymonitor.org/) has a selection available in their online store.
 You can also get screw terminal-to-3.5mm jack adapters on Amazon and on Ebay.

 Some CTs, called Voltage-type CTs, have burden resistors built in.
 Those must be connected to IoTaWatt inputs that have no burden resistors.
 That is an advanced topic not covered in this tutorial.

 ### Connecting the CTs

 This tutorial does not cover physical installation of the CTs to your electrical circuits.
 That should be done by someone familiar with electrical wiring.
 Your qualified installer will know how to do this.
+The 3.5mm connectors plug into any of the 14 input channels on the IotaWatt.

 The only additional recommendation is that all of the CTs be oriented the same way with respect to current flow.
 Most CTs have an arrow or other marking to aid in consistent orientation.
 Not to worry, in the event some end up backward, IoTaWatt will still work, and will tell you which ones are backward.